 - ensure that your monthly payments are large enough to cover your preliminary Income Tax amount

-- make a minimum of three equal monthly payments in the first year you join the direct debit scheme
+- make a minimum of three monthly payments in the first year you join the direct debit scheme

 Amending a preliminary Income Tax direct debit

 You can increase or decrease the amount you pay monthly at any stage during the year on ROS.
 You can also change your bank details for your direct debit on ROS.
 You must make sure that after amending the direct debit you will still meet your expected preliminary Income Tax amount.